conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 described above.

 The new ``_sysconfigdata`` customization system is only present in recent versions of the Python package.
-You can install it by updating your Python package.
+Conda-build automatically tries to use the latest Python version available in the currently configured channels, which normally gets the latest from the default channel.
+If you're using something other than conda-build while working with the new compilers, conda does not automatically update Python, so make sure you have the correct ``_sysconfigdata`` files by updating your Python package manually.

 Anaconda compilers and conda-build 3
 ====================================